MoeJaafar/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms Coursework

-This repository contains my coursework for the Data Structures and Algorithms course.
+This repository contains my coursework for the Data Structures and Algorithms course in `Innopolis University`.

 ## Course Overview